What is included in UX & Product Design?

 Low-fi first, test with five real users, then iterate.
 The cost of fixing UX here is a rounding error compared to fixing it in production.

-Annotated files, edge cases called out, responsive rules explicit.
-The build phase starts with less slack noise, not more.
+Annotated files, edge cases called out, responsive design rules explicit.
+The build phase starts with fewer open questions in Slack.

 These are the checkpoints we sign off before the next phase ships.
-One named lead owns the lot.
+Same criteria on every lane.

-A scoped read of how things work today, a written plan you can approve, and delivery checkpoints with one named lead.
+A scoped read of how things work today, a written plan you can approve, and delivery checkpoints you can inspect.
 We do not hand you a deck and disappear.

 Most first delivery cycles run two to six weeks.
 Access to systems, decision speed, and any compliance sign-off are usually what moves the date.